dog-qiuqiu/Yolo-Fastest/README.md

 * https://github.com/dog-qiuqiu/MobileNet-Yolo#darknet2caffe-tutorial
 ## ONNX&TensorRT
 * https://github.com/CaoWGG/TensorRT-YOLOv4
 * It is not efficient to run on Psacal and earlier GPU architectures.
-It is not recommended to deploy on such devices such as jeston nano(17ms/img), Tx1, Tx2, but there is no such problem in turing gpu, such as jetson-xavier-nx Can run efficiently
+It is not recommended to deploy on such devices such as jeston nano(17ms/img), Tx1, Tx2, but there is no such problem in Turing GPU, such as jetson-Xavier-NX Can run efficiently
 # Thanks
 * https://github.com/AlexeyAB/darknet
 * https://github.com/Tencent/ncnn